alokkik/blog/index.md

 ![auc_roc!](auc_roc.jpeg "Logistic Regression AUC_ROC")

 you can [click here](logistic_model.ipynb) to see the logistic model code and [here](log_super_12.csv) to see super 12 predictions.
 Now we are ready with superpower of prediction.
-Let use it to predict
+Lets use it for further prediction.

 ### Using the Superpower